-To get the Games, Atlanta leaders shrewdly packaged the great symbols of the city: both the gentility and the hospitality known to the South as well as Martin Luther King’s dream for racial equality.
+To get the Games, Atlanta leaders shrewdly packaged the great symbols of the city: both the gentility and the hospitality known to the South as well as the Rev. Martin Luther King’s dream for racial equality.
 Dr. King’s dream fits nicely within the Olympic spirit of brotherhood.
 In using Atlanta’s famous symbols, though, Atlanta leaders had to be careful.
-At the final hour of the bidding process with the International Olympic Committee (IOC), Atlanta officials removed a film clip of Gone With the Wind from the city’s final videotape for fear that the portrayal of docile slaves might be seen as taboo in this era of political correctness.
+At the final hour of the bidding process with the International Olympic Committee (IOC), Atlanta officials removed a film clip of Gone With the Wind from the city’s final videotape for fear that the portrayal of docile slaves might be seen as taboo.
 They feared it might prompt a backlash among IOC members.

 THE GWTW premiere revealed Atlanta as a strictly segregated city.
 Naturally, the Dobbses and Allens had very different experiences.
 Irene Dobbs waited with two of her young daughters at the corner of Peachtree and Ellis streets to see the motorcade of stars.
 They waited for hours in cold weather.
 They were among three hundred thousand people, more than twice the number of soldiers that fought the Battle of Atlanta 75 years before.